thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

 **TBMQ** is an industry-ready MQTT broker developed and distributed under the ThingsBoard umbrella that facilitates MQTT client connectivity, message publishing, and distribution among subscribers.

 In this guide, we integrate the TBMQ with the ThingsBoard using MQTT integration.
-We utilize TBMQ client credentials with type APPLICATION to connect ThingsBoard integration as APPLICATION client.
+We utilize TBMQ client credentials with the type **APPLICATION** to connect ThingsBoard integration as an APPLICATION client.
 APPLICATION clients specialize in subscribing to topics with high message rates.
 The messages will be persisted when the client is offline and will be delivered once it goes online, ensuring the availability of crucial data.
-Read more about APPLICATION client [here](https://thingsboard.io/docs/mqtt-broker/user-guide/mqtt-client-type/)
+Read more about the APPLICATION client [here](https://thingsboard.io/docs/mqtt-broker/user-guide/mqtt-client-type/).

 ThingsBoard MQTT Integration acts as an MQTT client.
-It subscribes to topics and converts the data into telemetry and attribute updates.
-In case of downlink message, MQTT integration converts it to the device-suitable format and pushes to TBMQ.
+It subscribes to topics and converts the received data into telemetry and attribute updates.
+In case of a downlink message, MQTT integration converts it to the device-suitable format and pushes it to TBMQ.
-Pay attention: TBMQ should be either co-located with ThingsBoard instance or deployed in the cloud and have a valid DNS name or static IP address.
-ThingsBoard instance that is running in the cloud can’t connect to the TBMQ deployed in local area network.
+Pay attention: TBMQ should be either co-located with the ThingsBoard instance or deployed in the cloud and have a valid DNS name or static IP address.
+ThingsBoard instance that is running in the cloud can’t connect to the TBMQ deployed in the local area network.

 ### Prerequisites